 Prescription drug abuse is when you take a medication in a way that’s different from what your doctor prescribed.
 This is not hard to do, and it shows by the percentage of people who abuse prescription drugs each year.
 Experts estimate that more than 18 million people ages 12 and over have used prescription drugs for nonmedical reasons – more than 6 percent of the U.S. population.
+The signs of prescription drug abuse are an important part of minimizing further harm either in yourself or a loved one.

 Even though prescription medications are legal does not mean they are safe.
 Abusing these drugs can change the way your brain works.
 Most people start by taking prescription meds to treat an injury or illness, but over time, these drugs change the brain and affect self-control.
 Eventually, they can lead to dependency, abuse and the need for outpatient addiction treatment in Denver.